 If you find yourself wondering, “Why use WordPress?” you’ve come to the right place.
 Pondering this question means you’ve at least researched WordPress a bit or heard about it from a friend or colleague.
 But that doesn’t mean you’ve completely weighed any pros and cons or checked out the features in-depth.

-Therefore, we’d like to break down the benefits of using WordPress for you, giving a clear view as to why it’s the most popular content management and website building software in the world.
+Therefore, we’d like to break down the benefits of using WordPress for you, giving a clear view as to why it’s the most popular content management system and website building software in the world.
 WordPress can really do just about anything!